tchiotludo/akhq/README.md

   - User groups configuration
   - Filter topics with regexp for current groups
   - Ldap configuration to match AKHQ groups/roles
+  - Filter consumer groups with regexp for current groups

 ## New React UI

 Since this is a major rework, the new UI can have some issues, so please [report any issue](https://github.com/tchiotludo/akhq/issues), thanks!